 Quick Summary of Lifestyle Payments

-Rating: 1 out of 5.
-Another scam built on fluff and nonsense
+Rating: 1 Another scam built on fluff and nonsense

 I know how it feels, to be broke, to be struggling.
 The stress you feel over which bill you can pay this month, and which ones need to be pushed back.
 The sickening worry in the bottom of your stomach over how you will put food on the table and keep a roof over you and your families head.